quisquous/cactbot/docs/CactbotCustomization.md

 The general philosophy of cactbot is that any user configuration should only go in files in the user directory.
 This will prevent your changes from being overwritten during future cactbot updates.
-Additionally, in the future modifying cactbot files directly from a cactbot release will not work properly without running extra build steps.
+Additionally, modifying cactbot files directly from a cactbot release will not work properly without running extra build steps.

 All cactbot UI modules can load user settings from the [user/](../user/) directory.
-The `raidboss` module loads `user/raidboss.js` and `user/raidboss.css`.
-The `oopsyraidsy` module loads `user/oopsyraidsy.js` and `user/oopsyraidsy.css`.
-And so on, for each module.
-These files are included after cactbot's files and can override its settings.

-Additionally, cactbot will also load any files in a subdirectory of the same module name.
-For example, `raidboss` will also load any `.js` and `.css` files underneath `user/raidboss/` even if in multiple subfolders.
+The `raidboss` module loads `user/raidboss.js` and `user/raidboss.css`, as well as any `.js` and `.css` files inside the `user/raidboss/` directory with any filenames in any number of subfolders.
-This is intended to make it easier to share triggers and customizations with others.
-Timeline `.txt` files must be directly in the same folder as the `.js` that refers to them.
+(Timeline `.txt` files must be directly in the same folder as the `.js` that refers to them.)
+These user-defined files are included after cactbot's files and can override its settings.

+Similarly, the `oopsyraidsy` module loads `user/oopsyraidsy.js` and `user/oopsyraidsy.css`, as well as all `.js` and `.css` files inside the `user/oopsyraidsy/` directory.
+And so on, for each module by name.

 cactbot loads files in subdirectories (alphabetically) before loading files in outer directories.
 This is so that `user/raidboss.js` will always be loaded last and can override anything that is set inside a file inside of `user/raidboss/`.
-For example, `user/alphascape/some_file.js` will load before `user/mystatic/file1.js`, which will both load before `user/raidboss.js`.
+For example, `user/alphascape/some_file.js` will load before `user/mystatic/some_file.js`, which will both load before `user/raidboss.js`.
-The same applies to `.css` files.
+The same ordering applies to `.css` files.

+In this documentation, any reference to "user-defined js file" applies to both of these.
+There is no difference between `user/raidboss.js` and `user/raidboss/some_file.js`, other than the order in which they load.
+Similarly, "user-defined css file" means both `user/radar.css` and `user/radar/some_file.css`.
+Subdirectories in the user folder are intended to make it easier to share triggers and customizations with others.

 You can get more information about the loading order by looking at the [debug messages](#check-if-your-file-is-loaded)